swijaya33/rpg-game-project/PROMPT.md

 # Python RPG Game Development Plan

+Lets create a RPG Game Project.

+1. Team: Nova (Manager, Coding, Reviewer, Tester) and Lyra (Coding) work together
+2. Create a project document and a backlog list
+3. Once the task/phase/backlog done, update the project document and backlog list for tracking purpose, and report to me.
+4. Sync to GitHub to repo https://github.com/swijaya33/rpg-game-project and report to me.

 I've created a comprehensive plan for developing a Python RPG game with a world map and character movement.
 Here's what I've prepared:

 ## Project Structure